Building your AI roadmap: the template

 Not “What would be cool to automate?”
 Not “What could AI theoretically do?”
 The question is simpler: where would a wrong AI decision cost you customers, money, or trust?

-Research shows 73% of enterprise AI agent deployments are failing.
+KPMG research shows 65% of leaders cite agentic system complexity as the top barrier, with only 8.6% of companies reporting AI agents deployed in production.
 The common thread?
 Teams that couldn’t answer that question before they started building.

 Those aren’t features.
 They’re constraints.
 And constraints come first.

 Gartner’s AI Roadmap framework evaluates readiness across seven areas: strategy, product, governance, engineering, data, operating models, and culture.
+This matters more now that AI is in the “Trough of Disillusionment” throughout 2026, with less than 30% of AI leaders reporting their CEOs are happy with AI investment returns.
 Notice what comes before engineering?
 Everything that defines how the system should behave when things go wrong.

 Milestones that measure what matters